laugustyniak/awesome-sentiment-analysis/README.md

 supervised methods](https://www.cs.rpi.edu/~szymansk/papers/C3-ASONAM14.pdf) - lexicon-based ensemble can beat supervised learning.

 * [Sentiment Analysis: mining sentiments, opinions, and emotions](https://www.cs.uic.edu/~liub/FBS/sentiment-opinion-emotion-analysis.html) - This book is suitable for students, researchers, and practitioners interested in natural language processing in general, and sentiment analysis, opinion mining, emotion analysis, debate analysis, and intention mining in specific.
 Lecturers can use the book in class.

+* [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) -  convolutional neural networks (CNN) trained on top of pre-trained word vectors for sentence-level classification tasks.

 <a name="demos" />